MaazouzMehdi/ConnectOTP/README.md

 ### Test 1

-For this test, we used OSM data from Brussels and GTFS data from the Stib.
+For this test, we used OSM data from Brussels and GTFS data from the STIB.
 Here are the results :

 *  Graph building took 1.3 minutes
 *  The graph build contains : |V| = 139519